KnowledgeCaptureAndDiscovery/somef/README.md

 - Python 3.9

-SOMEF has been tested on Unix, MacOS and Windows Microsoft operating systems
+SOMEF has been tested on Unix, MacOS and Windows Microsoft operating systems.

+If you face any issues when installing SOMEF, please make sure you have installed the following packages: `build-essential`, `libssl-dev`,  `libffi-dev` and `python3-dev`.

 ## Install from Pypi
-SOMEF [is available in Pypi!](https://pypi.org/project/somef/).
-To install it just type:
+SOMEF [is available in Pypi!](https://pypi.org/project/somef/) To install it just type:

 ```
 pip install somef